Corrigendum to "Modular Gelfand pairs and multiplicity-free representations": Self-projectivity of induced representations

 Let $M$ and $N$ be $R$-modules.
 Recall that an $R$-module $M$ is called \emph{$N$-projective} (resp.~\emph{$N$-injective}) if the functor $\Hom_R(M,-)$ (resp.~$\Hom_R(-,M)$) sends every short exact sequence of the form

 to a short exact sequence.
-Of course, $M$ is projective if and only if $M$ is $N$-projective for all $N$, and similarly for injective.
+Of course, $M$ is projective if and only if $M$ is $N$-projective for all $N$, and similarly for injectivity.
 Similarly, $N$ is semisimple if and only if every module $M$ is $N$-projective if and only if every module $M$ is $N$-injective.
 A module $M$ is called \emph{self-projective} (resp.~\emph{self-injective}) if $M$ is $M$-projective (resp.~$M$-injective).

-In the following lemma, the implication $(2) \Rightarrow(3)$ has been proven by Arabia \cite[Appendix, Proposition 7]{arabia-vigneras} in an arbitrary abelian category.
+In the following lemma, the implication $(2) \Rightarrow(3)$ was proved by Arabia \cite[Appendix, Proposition 7]{arabia-vigneras} (where property (3) is termed ``quasi-projectif'') in an arbitrary abelian category.
 We learned from Ofer Gabber that the converse holds for modules that have a projective cover.

 \begin{lemma} Let $M$ be a finitely generated $R$-module.
 The following are equivalent: \begin{enumerate} \item There is a projective cover $P$ of $M$ such that

 \item There is a projective $R$-module $P$ and a surjective homomorphism $\pi: P \onto M$ such that the induced injective map